ideal-lab5/idn-docs/docs/intro.md

     <!-- The Randomness & Time Layer Web3 Has Been Waiting For -->
   </h1>
   <p className={styles.subtitle}>
-    The Ideal Network is the <strong>/dev/random</strong> for blockchains; a decentralized entropy daemon powering randomness, secrecy, and time-based logic across the multichain world.
+    The Ideal Network is like <strong>/dev/random</strong> for blockchains; a decentralized entropy daemon powering randomness, secrecy, and time-based logic across the multichain world.
   </p>
 </div>